Sankari0299/Profile/README.md

 ## Education

 **University of North Carolina at Charlotte**
-*Master of Science in Health Informatics and Analytics*
+*Master of Science in Informatics and Analytics*
 *Aug 2022 - May 2024

 ## Experience